t0saki/t0saki.github.io/_posts/2025-06-24-tr3000-immortalwrt.md

 Flashing a `ubootmod` device back to a standard one has a little pitfall.
 You need to write to the FIP partition, but the firmware mentioned in the tutorials for writing to the FIP partition only works on the standard (non-`ubootmod`) devices.
 I documented the solution [here](https://www.right.com.cn/forum/thread-8433045-1-1.html) (in Chinese).
 In short, you build the firmware with the `kmod-mtd-rw` package included, and then unlock the partition using `insmod mtd-rw.ko i_want_a_brick=1`.

 So far, I'm quite satisfied with it.
 I haven't encountered any stability issues yet.
-Running certain applications, including encryption/decryption overhead, I can get speeds of 500Mbps+.
+Running proxy applications, including encryption/decryption overhead, I can get speeds of 500Mbps+.
 Anything higher is likely limited by my current internet bandwidth.